yoelplutchok/nyc-asthma-failure-map/docs/FINDINGS.md

 | **Northeast Bronx** | Bronx | 180.2 | 1.63 | 42,882 |

 ### Key Observations:
-- **East New York** has the lowest specialist access in the city (0.39 per 10,000)—essentially 2 specialists for 51,000 children
+- **East New York** has the lowest specialist access in the city (0.39 per 10,000), essentially 2 specialists for 51,000 children
 - **High Bridge - Morrisania** has the highest ER rate (287.9)—more than double the citywide average
 - All failure zones are in the **Bronx or Brooklyn**—none in Manhattan, Queens, or Staten Island